rafi/vim-config/README.md

 Lean mean Neo/vim machine, 30-45ms startup time.

-Best with Neovim or Vim8 with +python3 extensions enabled.
+Best with Neovim or Vim8 with +python3 extension enabled.

+I encourage you to fork this repo and create your own experience.
+Learn how to tweak and change Neo/vim to the way _you_ like it.
+This is my cultivation of years of tweaking, use it as a git remote and stay in-touch with upstream for reference or cherry-picking.

 <details>
   <summary>